-One of the lower river AH Fish Habitat Utilization crews will be assigned to an electrofishing boat on a full time basis.
-Their multi-purpose duties are discussed below.
+One AH Fish Habitat Utilization crew will be assigned to an electrofishing boat on a full time basis to work in conjunction with the other electrofishing boats (one each from RJ and AH).
+Their methods and multi-purpose duties are discussed below.

-A standard mounted electrofishing boat for each of the three projects (RJ, AA and AH) will be utilized to conduct electrofishing on the Susitna River between Cook Inlet and Devil Canyon from ice out to freeze-up, 1982.
+Three standard mounted electrofishing boats, one for each of the three projects (RJ, AA and AH), will be utilized to conduct electrofishing on the Susitna River between Cook Inlet and Devil Canyon from ice out to freeze-up, 1982.
 The field season will be broken into three time periods during which various project (RJ, AA and AH) priorities will be addressed.
 These three time periods will consist of ice out to July 31, August 1 to September 15, and September 16 to freeze up.
-During both the ice out to July 31 and September 16 to freeze-up time periods, the individual project boats will be operated at the discretion of each of their respective project leaders.
-From August 1 to September 15, all three boats and their crews will conduct Adult Anadromous slough and mainstem Susitna River salmon spawning distribution studies under the supervision of the AA project leader.
-During cooperative studies among the various projects, the electrofishing boats will each be assigned to a defined reach of the river.
+During both the ice out to

+July 31 and September 16 to freeze-up time periods, the individual project boats will be operated at the discretion of each of their respective project leaders.
+From August 1 to September 15, all three boats and their crews will conduct Adult Anadromous mainstem Susitna River salmon spawning distribution studies under the supervision of the AA project leader.
+During cooperative studies among the various projects, each electrofishing boats will each be assigned to a separate defined reach of the river.

-Two or three AH, RJ and AA biologists will be assigned to each electrofishing crew, with possible interswitching of project personnel during cooperative studies among the various projects.
-Field stations will be located at Yentna, Sunshine, Talkeetna, and Gold Creek.
+Two or three AH, RJ and AA biologists will be assigned to each electrofishing crew, with possible interchanging of project personnel during cooperative studies among the various projects.
+Field stations will be located at Yentna, Sunshine, Talkeetna, and Gold Creek camps.

-Areas to be electrofished will be field selected in the mainstem Susitna River and its side channels and sloughs, between Cook Inlet and Devil Canyon where and when the physical parameters allow electrofishing to be conducted.
+Areas to be electrofished will be field selected in the mainstem Susitna River and its side channels, sloughs, and tributaries, between Cook Inlet when the physical and Devil Canyon where and parameters allow electrofishing to be conducted.
 In addition to the selected sites sampled, 27 specific habitat evaluation study locations will be sampled by the RJ and AH electrofishing crews once every two weeks when the physical parameters allow electrofishing to be conducted.
-During August 1 to September 15, all three electrofishing crews (AA, AH and RJ) will electrofish at these 27 sites which are the designated habitat evaluation study locations of the RJ Fish Distribution Studies.
+During August 1 to September 15, all three electrofishing crews (AA, AH and RJ) will electrofish at these 27 sites which are the designated habitat evaluation study locations of the RJ Fish Distribution Studies in addition to conducting the AA salmon spawning distribution surveys in the mainstem.
 Sampling effort at each of the 27 habitat locations should not exceed one hour total time, including handling of catch and data recording.